nadethoughts/Aetheria/The Cracked Granite/The Story so Far.md

 ---

-# 📖 Session 01 – The Cracked Granite
+### 🛡️ Session 01 – The Cracked Granite

-In the deep halls of Ironhold, beneath the Stonefang Mountains, three dwarves were summoned without ceremony.
-Each received a sealed scroll and a time.
-No fanfare.
-No banners.
-Just quiet urgency.
-They were led through ancient corridors, past forges and council chambers, into a rune-carved chamber few had ever seen.
+Deep beneath the Stonefang Mountains, the halls of Ironhold echoed with quiet urgency.
+Three dwarves—Rurik Embercloak, Hurgan Ironmark, and Demlor Ironmark—were summoned without fanfare, each handed a sealed scroll and led through ancient corridors to a rune-carved chamber few had ever seen.

-There, King Hargrin Deepmantle awaited, flanked by his trusted advisors: Baelgrin Deepdelve, the loyal scholar; Bramli Stoneguard, the silent captain; Varric Silvervein, the ambitious noble; and Maela Blackshard, the spymaster whose eyes missed nothing.

-The king spoke plainly.
-The southern colony of Dagger’s Sheath had gone silent.
+There, King Hargrin Deepmantle awaited, flanked by his trusted advisors: Baelgrin Deepdelve, Bramli Stoneguard, Varric Silvervein, and Maela Blackshard.
+The king’s words were grave—the southern colony of Dagger’s Sheath had gone silent.
 No word in over a month.
-He could not send an army—doing so would give the Isolationists ammunition to halt his expansionist vision.
-Instead, he turned to three champions: Rurik Embercloak, Hurgan of the Ironmark Clan, and Demlor, a metal-wielding investigator also of the Ironmark Clan.

-Each had earned his trust.
-Each had proven themselves in Ironhold’s darkest hours.
+Sending an army would risk political upheaval, so he turned to his champions: dwarves whose deeds had earned respect beyond clan and council.

-Before they departed, Bramli pulled them aside.
-His warning was quiet but grave: the king’s council was compromised.
-The danger might not lie only in the south.
+Before their departure, Bramli Stoneguard pulled the trio aside.
+His warning was quiet but dire: the king’s council was compromised.
+Danger lurked not only in the south, but within Ironhold’s own walls.

----

-## 🧙 The Dwarves

-**Rurik Embercloak**, a gunslinger medic, once defeated an owlbear that breached the lower halls.
-Clanless by birth—his parents excommunicated priests of the Deep Shiver—he questioned the rigidity of dwarven religion but held tightly to the bonds of kinship.
-He had sworn an oath with Demlor: _“Stone unbroken, forge unquenched, together we endure.”_ Together with Hurgan, he had discovered a forgotten dwarven goddess and developed a flanking tactic that once stopped goblin saboteurs.
-He and Demlor had saved a platoon from an orc ambush, earning the king’s commendation.

-**Hurgan**, a scout of the Ironmark Clan, had returned the Lost Key of his people to the temple archives.
-He quietly opposed the law that required firstborn sons to follow in their father’s footsteps—his own son bore a physical impairment, and Hurgan wanted him to choose his own path.
-He had taken a bolt for Demlor during a cave-in, and the two now bore matching tattoos.
-He had fought beside Demlor in the Battle of the Drunken Cave and shared in the discovery of the lost goddess with Rurik.

-**Demlor**, a metal kineticist and investigator of the Ironmark Clan, had led an expedition into the Underdark, discovering a hidden route and hostile orcs.
-Though loyal to his clan, he believed those without lineage still deserved a voice in Ironhold’s future.
-He had fought beside both Rurik and Hurgan, saved lives, and earned honors.
-His mind was sharp, his will unyielding, and his power drawn from the very bones of the mountain.

----

-## 🐐 The Journey

-The trio departed at midnight to avoid prying eyes.
-Rurik stopped at his favorite tavern, _The Forge’s Fire_, for one last meal.
-As he left, he placed a soap-carved dwarf on the table and pocketed a shale coaster in return.

-They rode goats through silent valleys and mountain passes.
-The journey took just under a week.
-The air grew colder.
-The land quieter.
+The dwarves departed at midnight, slipping through the city’s shadows.
+Rurik paused at The Forge’s Fire for one last meal, leaving a soap-carved dwarf on the table—a silent promise to return.
+They rode sturdy goats through silent valleys and frostbitten passes, the world growing colder and quieter with each mile.

----

-## 🏚️ Dagger’s Sheath

-They crested the final ridge and saw the ruins.

-Dagger’s Sheath was gone.

-Buildings lay shattered.
-Stonework scorched.
-No signs of life.
-The only sounds were wind and the creak of broken timber.

-They found giant-sized footprints—each the length of a dwarf.
-Defaced banners.
-A broken royal seal.
-Runes burned into the earth.
-Dwarves crushed in their armor, as if by massive hands.
-Others torn apart.
+At last, they crested the final ridge.
+Dagger’s Sheath lay in ruins—buildings shattered, stonework scorched, banners defaced, and the royal seal broken.
+Giant-sized footprints marked the earth, runes burned deep into the ground.
+Dwarves lay crushed in their armor, others torn apart by unimaginable force.

-Demlor, shaken, recognized the signs.
-Giants.
-Thought extinct for over a thousand years.
-Their return defied all dwarven history.
+Demlor, shaken, recognized the signs: giants.
+Thought extinct for over a thousand years, their return defied all dwarven history.

----

-## 🔥 The Mines

 Smoke rose from the quarry.
-Skittering echoed from the depths.
-The party crept forward and spotted them—Cinder Rats, elemental creatures of fire and molten stone.

-Rurik’s cold-forged ammunition tore through them.
-Demlor summoned weapons of metal from thin air.
-Hurgan struck with axe and hammer, his twin takedown style relentless.
+Skittering echoed from the mines.
+The trio crept forward, weapons ready, and faced their first challenge—Cinder Rats, elemental creatures of fire and molten stone.
+Rurik’s cold-forged ammunition tore through the beasts.
+Demlor summoned blades of metal from thin air.
+Hurgan’s twin axes struck with relentless precision.

 The rats were defeated, but not without cost.
-Burns lingered.
-Fire clung to their wounds.
+Burns lingered, fire clung to their wounds, and the air grew heavy with dread.

----

-## ⚔️ The Cliffhanger

-As they caught their breath, voices echoed from the mines:
+As they caught their breath, voices echoed from the darkness:

 > “I not know where it go.
 This cave too small.”
-> “Yeah, why stumpies make things so small?”
+“Yeah, why stumpies make things so small?”
+“Quiet fools.
-> “Quiet fools.
 Your master and mine will not be pleased unless we find the creature.”

 Two ogres emerged, their skin etched with crude runes.
 Between them walked an Azer—a dwarf-shaped elemental glowing with fire.

-They hadn’t seen the party.
+The party hadn’t been seen.

 Yet.

----

-## 🧠 XP Awarded
+**XP Awarded:**

 - 500 XP for accepting the mission, traveling, investigating the ruins, and defeating the Cinder Rats.
 ---